Visual Theology produces zines for its events, and for occasional partners.

-As a registered visual journal (ISSN 2634 9004) they represent a unique material foothold for our discussions about the spiritual imagination in visual culture.
+As a registered visual journal (ISSN 2634 9004) they are a unique publication about the spiritual imagination in visual culture.

 VT’s full-colour A4 programmes are high-quality, glossy, visually saturated magazines.
 As well as being a memento of events, the zines typically include research spotlights by academics and others, and are produced with image and text in striking combination.

 The zines are only available in hard copy.
 Back copies can be bought below for £5 each.

 Issue 3 : Hope for the World in the Old Testament